haraka/Haraka/README.md

 ### License and Author

-Haraka is MIT licensed - see the LICENSE file for details.
+Haraka is MIT licensed - see the [LICENSE][16] file for details.

-Haraka is a project started by Matt Sergeant, a 10 year veteran of the email and anti-spam world.
+Haraka is a project started by [Matt Sergeant][17], a 10 year veteran of the email and anti-spam world.
 Previous projects have been the project leader for SpamAssassin and a hacker on [Qpsmtpd][13].